Updated: Sep 14

 How is cost of a wedding cake calculated?

 How much is a wedding cake?

-Wedding cakes can be priced from as little as £150 to well into the £1,000s.
+Professional wedding cakes can be priced from as little as £200 to well into the £1,000s.

-The average wedding cake cost in 2022 according to the website Hitched was around £350.
-This figure however needs to be viewed cautiously as it takes into account DIY wedding cakes (ones made by family and friends) meaning the average spend was much closer to £650 for a professional wedding cake.
+The average wedding cake cost in 2022 in the UK according to the UK's No.1 wedding website, Hitched, was around £350.
+This figure however needs to be viewed cautiously as it takes into account DIY wedding cakes (ones made by family and friends which cost the bride and groom £0) meaning the average spend was much closer to £650 for a professional wedding cake.

 The cost of a wedding cake depends on a number of different factors including:

 How many guests you will have at your wedding